--12 My Lab Harry is almost eleven and half-years-old.
-He's never been a very energetic dog – as I've commented to my training classes, his heeling in dog obedience rings was like dragging around a reluctant sack of potatoes!
+-12 My lab, Harry, is almost eleven-and-a-half years old.
+He's never been a very energetic dog.
+And as I've commented to my classes at the local dog training club, his heeling in obedience rings was like dragging around a reluctant sack of potatoes!

-Recently it's become obvious that age is wearying Harry even more.
-Our walks are shorter and if we're out for too long then I almost have to carry him home.
+But recently, it's become evident that age is wearying Harry even more.
+Our walks are shorter, and if we're out for too long, I almost have to carry him home.

-Within only a few minutes Harry was shaking on command and we had another trick to show off at the Club.
-Okay, okay, I know it's a very basic trick and that some dogs are born knowing how to do it.
+Yes, I know it's very basic, and some dogs are born seemingly knowing how to shake paws.
 But until the other day, Harry didn't do it on command.

-It may be an old trick, but it's a new one for my old dog!
-And it proved fun and rewarding, teaching an old dog an old trick!
+Shake may be an old trick, but it's a new one for my old Harry!
+And it proved fun and rewarding to teach an old dog an old trick!

 2015 Update: Harry passed away in 2011.
 I adopted a two-and-a-half year old rescue lab in 2014 (see A Forever Home).
 And I recently taught Jet to shake, too!

 A middle-aged dad and dog owner, Robert is a writer and editor at Tall And True and blogs on his eponymous website, RobertFairhead.com.
 He also writes and narrates episodes for the Tall And True Short Reads podcast, featuring his short stories, blog posts and other writing from Tall And True.

 Robert's book reviews and other writing have appeared in print and online media.
 In 2020, he published his début collection of short stories, Both Sides of the Story, and in 2021 Twelve Furious Months, twelve short stories written for the Furious Fiction writing competition.